Virginia State Route 7: Intersection at Baron Cameron Avenue

 On August 19, 2019, a third left-turn lane was added from SR 7 west to Baron Cameron Avenue.
 This was in place of constructing a partial interchange at the intersection, for which SR 7 east lanes would travel under Baron Cameron Avenue; the project was never started, as the Virginia Department of Transportation failed to allocate sufficient funding for the project and lack of competition led to higher than forecasted bids for the Route 7 widening.

 Fairfax County widening project

 The Virginia Department of Transportation is working on widening SR 7 from four to six lanes and adding shared-use paths along SR 7 between Reston Avenue and Jarrett Valley Drive in Fairfax County.
 The project is expected to cost $313.9 million and should be completed by mid-2024.

 Renaming the highway in Loudoun County

 The Loudoun County Board of Supervisors voted to rename the section of SR 7 within Loudoun County from Harry Byrd Highway to Leesburg Pike on December 7, 2021.
 This is in an effort to restore historical names and remove segregationist and Confederate symbols throughout the county.

+Route 690 interchange

+On May 1, 2026, a groundbreaking ceremony took place for a highway interchange with Virginia State Route 690.
+The project is meant to relive traffic on Virginia State Route 287 and to improve access to Mountain View Elementary and Woodgrove High School.
+The project's budget is $64.5 million with planned completion set for winter of 2029.